af/faction/README.md

 Note that the return value of the onSuccess callback must be an action object (or an array of actions), which will then be dispatched (and run through middleware).

+## Meta fields

+Faction autmatically adds some helpful info to each action’s `meta` object:

+* `action.meta.timestamp` - a Unix timestamp for when the action was dispatched
+* `action.meta.inputs` - a copy of the input parameters for the action creator

 ## Running tests